Step 36 – Be a Doer

 There is this great app ad on the subway that always makes me smile.
 It says: “In doers we trust”.
 And I always think the same thing: “Yes, it’s always up to the doers”.
 If there weren’t people who decide to do something – instead of sitting and giving up – nothing would ever change.

 I want to become a doer.
 I want to be that person who actually moves one’s ass and makes some changes.
-First in myself, then in things around that are not right.
+First in myself and in things around that are not right.

 To be a doer, for me, also means to be responsible for one’s own words.
 A doer is someone who does things they said they’d do.
 And it starts in everyday life.
 I want to be that person, too.
 What do I mean by that…?
 It’s simple – do what you said you’d do.
 It starts with basic things – you promised to send an e-mail, send the information, go for a coffee, call back, meet for a dinner… so do it.
 Don’t say it just in order to say it.
 If you’re not planning on doing it – don’t promise that.
 It not only makes people think that they can’t rely on you, but you also put a burden on yourself.

-Not everyone was born a doer, but it’s a skill that you can learn – is the matter of practice.
+Not everyone was born a doer, but it’s a skill that you can learn – you can practice that.
 It’s not easy and it requires you to be consistent, but once you get it, your life becomes easier.
 You will stop distracting yourself with unnecessary things.
 You become more focused on things that matter to you and that will help you to accomplish more.
 And this is what doers do.
 The decision who you want to become is only up to you.